 - H--Hemolysis.
 This is the breakdown of red blood cells.
 Red blood cells carry oxygen from your lungs to the rest of your body.

-Signs and symptoms include:
+Signs and symptoms of HELLP syndrome include:

 - Blurry vision

-- Fatigue (feeling really tired)
+- Headache, fatigue (feeling really tired) or feeling unwell

 - Quick weight gain and swelling